jstonge/allotaxonometer/README.md

 ## Logs:
  - 07/10/22: I rewrote `combine_distributions()` to be a class.
 This is still buggy.
 I think the class representation is nice here because it higlights how much mixedElem is the building block of our visualization.
  - 07/10/22: the `rank_turbulence_divergence()` is the first and only divergence measure I ended up implementing.
 I think we should start there this time around too.
+I a currently working on it in the [notebook](https://observablehq.com/d/3211a8bb562f87a8) if you want to take a look at it, which I then copy paste in vscode.
+ - 07/10/22: in `test/`, there is an example of how to test a function.
+If you feel like writing unit tests lol.